Lady Tide downs Indians, Warriors and Greyhounds

 Sherman scored a run in the sixth and the Lady Warriors got one in the eighth to make the final, 6-5.

-Henderson cited that in the four games Sherman has dropped, multiple errors played a role in the defeats.
+Henderson said that, in the four games Sherman has dropped, multiple errors played a role in the defeats.

 "We are a good defensive team," he said.
 "Good fundamental softball wins games and we are at our best when we execute the way we are capable of and show patience and discipline at the plate."